 - 8.1.
-Any deviation from the requirements of this Policy should be specifically justified by the CGSNC to the Board of Directors when making its candidate recommendations. - 8.2.
-The Policy is monitored and reviewed annually by the CGSNC, approved by the Board of Directors and submitted for approval to the GMS.
-Any amendments thereto are approved by the Board of Directors and in case they are material they are submitted for approval to the GMS.
-The Policy and every material amendment thereto enters into force from the approval thereof by the GMS.
+Any deviation from the requirements of this Policy should be specifically justified by the CGNCCGSNC to the Board of Directors when making its candidate recommendations. - 8.2.
+The Policy is monitored and reviewed annually by the CGNCCGSNC, approved by the Board of Directors and submitted for approval to the General Meeting of Shareholders.GMS.
+Any amendment to the Policy isamendments thereto are approved by the Board of Directors and in case they are material they are submitted for approval to the General Meeting of Shareholders.GMS.
+The Policy and every material amendment thereto enters into force from the approval thereof by the General MeetingGMS.
 Material are the amendments that provide for derogations or significantly change the content of the Suitability and Nomination Policy in particular as to the applied general principles and criteria. - 8.3.
-In preparing, amending or reviewing the Policy, the CGSNC and the Board of Directors shall take into account recommendations or findings of other Board Committees and competent Departments, especially the internal control functions.
+In preparing, amending or reviewing the Policy, the Corporate Governance and Nominations CommitteeCGSNC and the Board of Directors shall take into account recommendations or findings of other Board Committees and competent Departments, especially the internal control functions.
 Internal control functions should provide effective input to the review of the Suitability and Nomination Policy in accordance with their roles.
-Notably, the Compliance Division should analyze how the Suitability and Nomination Policy affects the Company's compliance with legislation, regulations, internal policies and procedures, and should report all identified compliance risks and issues of non-compliance to the CGSNC.
+Notably, the Compliance Division should analyseanalyze how the Suitability and Nomination Policy affects the Company's compliance with legislation, regulations, internal policies and procedures, and should report all identified compliance risks and issues of non-compliance to the CGNCCGSNC.